ellysh/video-game-bots/ExtraTechniques/os-level-interception-data.md

 ## Tools

 We will work with Windows API functions in this chapter.
 C++ language is the best choice for this task.
 We will use the [Visual Studio 2015 Community IDE](https://www.visualstudio.com/en-us/products/visual-studio-express-vs.aspx#) to compile our examples.
-More details about this IDE is available in the [In-game Bots](../InGameBots/tools.md) section.
+More details about this IDE is available in the [In-game Bots](../InGameBots/tools.md) chapter.

 There are several open source solutions to simplify process of hook WinAPI calls.